tucats/ego/docs/LANGUAGE.md

 io.WriteFile("newdata.txt", strings.Join(s, "\n"))
 ```

-This results in the array of strings `s` being combined into a single string value wiht
+This results in the array of strings `s` being combined into a single string value with
 new-line characters, and the resulting string being written to the file.

 ## json <a name="json"></a>